John VII, Count of Nassau-Siegen: Commander-in-Chief of the Swedish Army

 In the great theatre of operations of the Counter-Reformation, King Sigismund III, the Catholic Vasa, had united Poland and Sweden in his hand.
 His uncle, the Calvinist Duke Charles of Södermanland led the opposition to Sigismund.
 John thought it was a matter for Protestants to support Charles.
 Therefore, with the consent of the Wetterauer Grafenverein, he travelled to the battlefield in Livonia.
 However, he first visited his brother William Louis in Friesland, and only when the latter also approved of the plan and John knew that Nassau was in the care of his brother, did he go to Charles, whom he met in Pernau on 16 July 1601.
-Charles immediately offered John the supreme command, which he accepted ‘trotz der geringen Lusten’ (‘despite the low desire’), but only for a period of three months, because the Swedish army was in a more than poor condition.
+Charles immediately offered John the supreme command, which he accepted "trotz der geringen Lusten" ("despite the low desire"), but only for a period of three months, because the Swedish army was in a more than poor condition.
 The foot soldiers, for instance, were so miserably armed that John devised and immediately ordered the production of spiked carts, which were pushed in front of the infantry and proved to be a great protection against the attacking cavalry.
 Such spiked carts were kept in the arsenal of Siegen for decades.

 After three months, during which John had won several skirmishes and captured much material from the Poles, but had not been able to bring the Siege of Riga to a successful conclusion, Charles begged him to stay in Livonia and remain in command.
 John accepted his plea.
 Immediately afterwards, the cold became so fierce that within six weeks 40,000 people either froze or starved to death, including 4,500 of the 6,000 foot soldiers from Nassau.
 And again, after three months, John was persuaded to stay.
 Then, however, first the thaw set in and then a mutiny put an end to all military operations.
 John wrote in vain to get money to pay the troops.
-He had long since pawned his collars and jewellery for the troops’ wages.
+He had long since pawned his collars and jewellery for the troops' wages.
 Finally, he really resigned from his duties.
 Charles provided a Swedish naval ship for the journey to Lübeck, which had to remain on Bornholm for a long time due to violent storms.
-John’s wages of 18,000 guilders had still not been paid by the Swedes 29 years later.
+John's wages of 18,000 guilders had still not been paid by the Swedes 29 years later.

 And yet the arduous northern journey had brought John something good.
-He met the youngest daughter of Duke John of Schleswig-Holstein-Sonderburg (a brother of the Danish king) and married her in 1603, although he already had a son a year older than this Margaret of Schleswig-Holstein-Sonderburg.
-John’s first wife had died in 1599.
+He met the youngest daughter of Duke John II the Younger of Schleswig-Holstein-Sonderburg (a brother of the Danish king) and married her in 1603, although he already had a son a year older than this Margaret of Schleswig-Holstein-Sonderburg.
+John's first wife had died in 1599.